hl7au/au-fhir-base/pages/_includes/au-diagnosticprocedurerequest-intro.md

 This profile defines a procedure request structure that includes core localisation concepts for use as a diagnostic procedure request in an Australian context.

-Note: The targetBodyStructure extension should only be used if not implicit in the code found in ProcedureRequest.code.
+Note: The targetBodySite extension should only be used if not implicit in the code found in ProcedureRequest.code.
 If the use case requires BodySite to be handled as a separate resource instead of an inline coded element (e.g. to identify and track separately) then use the standard extension [procedurerequest-targetBodySite](http://hl7.org/fhir/STU3/extension-procedurerequest-targetbodysite.html).

 Forthcoming work around this profile is expected to result in a value set representing the Standard for Pathology Informatics in Australia - Requesting codes bound as a slice on the code element in addition to the existing slice for diagnostic imaging requests in SNOMED CT<sup>TM</sup>.